-WNCC has implemented a First Response system through which we can communicate urgent messages to students/faculty/staff via text message, automated voice communication, and e-mail.
+WNCC has implemented a Mass Notification System (RAVE) through which we can communicate urgent messages to students/faculty/staff via text message, automated voice communication, and email.
 To enable this system, you must inform us of your notification preferences.
-You may identify a wireless device such as a cell phone on which you can receive up to 1 text message.
-If you have a wired 'landline' on which you wish to receive voice notifications, tells that and identify it as a land-line.
-To update your notification information, log-on to your WNCC portal and click on the Update My Biographic Information link.
+You may identify a wireless device such as a cell phone and or a landline on which you wish to receive voice notifications, tells that and identify it as a landline.
+Login to your WNCC student portal, click on User Account, under the "Self-Service menu, and then proceed to the User profile.

 All members of the WNCC community are required to notify the appropriate police department of any situation or incident on campus that involves a significant emergency or danger that may pose an immediate or on-going threat to the health and safety of students and/or employees on campus.
-On all campuses, after calling 911, dial 0 to alert the college Emergency Notification Center of the situation.
-The primary Emergency Coordinator is Nina Grant, Vice President of Student Services, (308) 635-6104 and the Incident Commander for all three campuses is President Todd Holcomb.
+On all campuses, after calling 911, dial "0" to alert the college Emergency Notification Center of the situation.